CortexIntelligentAutomation/CTX-Quality-Control/README.md

 ### Other
 The CTX-Quality-Control module has the following additional requirements which are explained in detail in the [Installation section](#Installation):
+* PowerShell v5 to be installed on the application server
+* ImportExcel PowerShell module installed

 ## Installation
 Details of the installation can be found in the [CTX-Quality-Control Deployment Plan](https://github.com/CortexIntelligentAutomation/CTX-Quality-Control/blob/master/CTX-Quality-Control%20-%20Deployment%20Plan.pdf).